RGB-Tools/RGB-Documentation/state-transitions.md

 After that, Alice using some [PSBT]() wallet tool, prepares a transaction which spend the UTXO which were pointed by the previous seal definition (the one that has passed the ownership to her).
 This transaction, which is a **witness (seal closing) transaction**,  embeds in his output a commitment to the new state data which uses [Opret](/csv-w-btc.md#opret) or [Tapret](/csv-w-btc.md#tapret) rules depending on the method chosen.
 As explained previously, the Opret or Tapret commitment derive from a [MPC](/csv-w-btc.md#mpc-tree-construction) tree which can collect more than one contract's state transition.

-Before broadcasting the transaction prepared in this way she passes to Bob a package of data called [consignment]() which contain the stash of client side validated already in possession of alice in addition to the new state.
+Before broadcasting the transaction prepared in this way she passes to Bob a package of data called a [Consignment]() which contain the organized stash of client-side data already in possession of Alice in addition to the new state.
+Bob, through the tools constructed from [RGB-core library](https://github.com/RGB-WG), **validates the data contained in the Consignment both regarding RGB data and, at the same times, verifies the chronological ordering of the [witness transactions]() and their commitments - referenced in the RGB [Anchors]() - in the Bitcoin Blockchain trough Bitcoin Node.**

-After checking the correctness of the consignment Bob can give "green light" (for example by means of GPG signing) to Alice to let her broadcast the transaction.
-When confirmed, the **witness (seal closure) transaction** represent the conclusion of the state transition from Alice to Bob.
+After checking the correctness of the consignment Bob can give "green light" (for example by means of GPG signing) to Alice to let her broadcast the witness transaction.
+When confirmed, such **witness (seal closure) transaction** represent the conclusion of the state transition from Alice to Bob.

 ![](img/stab4.png)